Faik Konica: Political activities and death

 In 1921, he went back to the US where he became president of Vatra, and a columnist in Dielli.
 In 1929, Ahmet Zogu – newly proclaimed King Zog I of Albania would appoint him as Albanian ambassador to the United States despite his very low opinion on Zogu.
 He carried this duty until 1939 when Fascist Italy invaded Albania.
 Konica was a harsh critic of King Zog's decision to abandon Albania on the eve of the Italian invasion.

-He died in Washington on 15 December 1942 and was buried in Forest Hills Cemetery in Boston.
+He died in Washington, D.C., on 15 December 1942 and was buried in Forest Hills Cemetery in Boston.
 In 1998 his remains were transferred to Tirana and interred at the Tirana Park on the Artificial Lake.